mikeingold/MeshIntegrals.jl/docs/src/supportmatrix.md

 # Support Matrix

-While this library aims to support all possible integration algorithms and **Meshes.jl** geometry types, some combinations are ill-suited and some others are simplu not yet implemented.
-The following Support Matrix aims to capture the current development state of all geometry/algorithm combinations.
+While this library aims to support all possible integration rules and **Meshes.jl** geometry types, some combinations are ill-suited and some others are simplu not yet implemented.
+The following Support Matrix aims to capture the current development state of all geometry/rule combinations.
 Entries with a green check mark are fully supported and have passing unit tests that provide some confidence they produce accurate results.

 In general, Gauss-Kronrod integration rules are recommended (and the default) for geometries